The Gorgon: Plot

-That night, Paul is drawn outside the millhouse by a sound and glimpses upon Megeara's reflection in the garden pool.
+That night, Paul is drawn outside the millhouse by a sound and glimpses upon Megaera's reflection in the garden pool.
 He wakes five days later in the Institution, aged by ten years.
-To destroy Megeara, Paul returns to the millhouse.
+To destroy Megaera, Paul returns to the millhouse.
 Namaroff has Carla followed by Ratoff.
 That night, there is a full moon.
 Under it, Paul visits the graveyard and exhumes Jules's body and discovers that it is solid stone.
 Carla silently watches him.
 She eventually confides to Paul that Namaroff is in love with her and that she is terrified of him.
-Paul promises to take her away with him when Megeara is dead.
+Paul promises to take her away with him when Megaera is dead.
 But Carla fears it will be too late by then.

 Meister arrives at the millhouse to see Paul.
-Meanwhile, Martha dies soon after recapture by Ratoff.
+Meanwhile, Martha dies soon after being recaptured by Ratoff.
 Meister and Paul visit Inspector Kanof.
 They force him to reveal that Carla arrived in Vandorf as an amnesiac prior to the first murder.

-Meeting in secret at Castle Borski next morning, Carla tells Paul that she will go away with him to safety, but it must be now.
+Meeting in secret at Castle Borski the next morning, Carla tells Paul that she will go away with him to safety, but it must be right now.
 He refuses and she runs off.
 Paul runs after her and is attacked by a waiting Ratoff, whom Meister scares off.
 Meister believes that Carla becomes an amnesiac during the full moon.
-It is during that period that Megeara's spirit enters her body.
+It is during that period that Megaera's spirit enters her body.
 Paul agrees with Carla that she must leave immediately and that he will follow later when the mystery is solved.
 Later that day, Paul cables Leipzig where Carla is supposed to have arrived by train, but there is no sign of her.

 That night he goes to Castle Borski as a full moon is rising.
 There amidst the Castle ruins, Namaroff awaits with a sword for Carla's arrival.
-He attacks Paul, and they fight while Megeara appears.
-Namaroff tries to behead Megeara, but looks upon her face and is turned to stone.
-Using Namaroff's sword, Meister beheads Megeara - but it is too late to save Paul, who has seen Megeara's face.
-Slowly turning to stone, Paul looks upon Megeara's severed head as her features change to that of Carla.
+He attacks Paul, and they fight while Megaera appears.
+Namaroff tries to behead Megaera, but looks upon her face and is turned to stone.
+Using Namaroff's sword, Meister beheads Megaera – but it is too late to save Paul, who has seen Megaera's face.
+Slowly turning to stone, Paul looks upon Megaera's severed head as her features change to that of Carla.